 Fuel canisters aren’t the most glamorous of our backcountry tools, but they are certainly one of the most important.
 The little butane fuel cans have streamlined our approach to backcountry cooking and heating, removing the guesswork of building a fire or the prep time of priming a liquid-fuel, white gas stove.

 So how do we maximize what we get out of our prepackaged fuel?
 Previously we looked at how much fuel we should bring with us on our backpacking trips, but as the seasons change and temperatures start to drop, we want to take a look at how to get the most out of our fuel canisters and how to monitor that consumption in the backcountry.

 What factors affect our fuel canisters?

 In order to get the most out of your fuel canister, it is important to understand what elements affect canister performance.
 Possibly the most important factor to consider is temperature.
-Fuel canisters contain a compressed blend of gases—usually a mix of propane and butane, or propane and isobutane—with internal pressure keeping most of the mixture in liquid form, while a small amount vaporizes into gas and hovers above the liquid.
+Fuel canisters contain a compressed blend of gases—usually a mix of propane and butane, or propane and isobutane.
+Internal pressure keeps most of the mixture in liquid form, while a small amount vaporizes into gas and hovers above the liquid.
 When attached to a stove, this gas is released and feeds the flame of your burner.

 However, in order for this to work, the canister’s internal pressure needs to be greater than the pressure outside.
 If the canister’s temperature drops too much, that liquid won’t vaporize to gas, and, simply put, there won’t be any hot coffee to jumpstart the day.

 Two primary factors affect canister temperature: first and most obvious, the outside air temperature.
 The less obvious factor is a little more surprising—canisters cool as you run your stove.
 This means a canister might start off strong, but as its temperature (and thus pressure) drops, your stove’s heat output dwindles.
 Combine that with really cold temperatures and that hot meal may no longer be on the menu.

 For butane canisters, this can occur around 31°F. For isobutane canisters, this happens around 11°F; though cooking efficiency can be noticeably affected before these temps.